Gozo boat: Surviving examples

 Very few Gozo boats still survive today.
 One of these is the Sacra Famiglia (G32), which was built in Kalkara in 1933.
 It had become unseaworthy by the 1970s, and was beached at Mġarr.
 The hulk was eventually purchased by a private individual who wanted to sell it to the Ministry for Gozo.
 It was then purchased by the Gozo Channel Company Limited, who handed it to Wirt Għawdex and sponsored its restoration.
 After the boat was restored by the Caruana brothers (the sons of its original builder), it was placed on permanent display at the Żewwieqa promenade in 2014.

-Another surviving Gozo boat is the Maryanne, which was built in Gela in 1960.
+Another surviving Gozo boat is the Maryanne, which belonged to Alfred Grech and was built in Gela in 1960.
 The boat remained in Gozo until February 1983, when it was purchased by Captain Morgan Cruises.
-The boat still belongs to Captain Morgan, who use it for cruises around Marsamxett and the Grand Harbour.
+The boat is now in display at the Mcast in Paola.
 Maryanne is in good condition, but it no longer has the distinctive masts and a deck has been added.

 Another two or three Gozo boats which were converted into fishing boats might still exist.